iXat-Training/Hadoop101/10_SOAnalytics/readme.txt

   - A combiner for optimization

-SOJoin - A more sample to demonstrate ReduceSide Inner Join -
+SOJoin - One more sample to demonstrate ReduceSide Inner Join -